hernantz/blog/content/its-the-competition-stupid.md

-Alfred Adler once said: "It is always easier to fight for one's principles than to live up to them", and this is precisely why it is very common to have zombies supporting visions that sometimes they don't fully understand or have the interest in scrutenizing them.
+Alfred Adler once said: "It is always easier to fight for one's principles than to live up to them", and this is precisely why it is very common to have zombies supporting visions that sometimes they don't fully understand or have the interest in scrutinizing them.

-This hyprocrisy is a golden oportunity for aspiring leaders to influense people's desires and discontent.
+This hypocrisy is a golden opportunity for aspiring leaders to influence people's desires and discontent.

-Political campaigns nowadays are not that different from marketing campaings, where ideas of a "better nation" or "let me solve all your problems for free" are being sold by messianic reformers.
+Political campaigns nowadays are not that different from marketing campaigns, where ideas of a "better nation" or "let me solve all your problems for free" are being sold by messianic reformers.

+In this sense, paternalism, understood as a mechanism of managing individuals, often benevolently, but intrusively for sure, is a real threat for the governed.

 The state, as any other organization, is a living organism, that expands trying to survive and perpetuate.
-There's a natural tendency for goverments to grow and freedoms to shrink, taxes are never enough, regulations lead to more regulations [^16].
+There's a natural tendency for governments to grow and freedoms to shrink, taxes are never enough, regulations lead to more regulations [^16].

-Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, healthcare, education, food stamps, housing, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
-Now there is a government dependant orde of voters that need someone to fix their problems.
+Soon the government becomes a services company, providing or overseeing unemployment insurance, energy production and distribution, health care, education, food stamps, housing, security, you name it, taking decisions for people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
+Now there is a government dependent horde of voters that need someone to fix their problems.
 Decision making is transfered to the state.
-The costs, never acounted for.
+The costs, are never accounted for neither mentioned explicitly.

 ### Governments don't have enough competition